Cryosec/Discord-Bot/README.md

 * `TOXY_ID` set to the integer ID of a user for the `!toxy` command.
 * `INSULTS` set to a list of strings, each being a light-hearted joke towards the user set for the `LUNDY_ID` variable.

+Other variables used throughout the code are not listed here as they are part of temporary commands or events.

 ## Deployment

 I run this bot inside a Docker container, on ~~a Raspberry Pi 4 connected through ethernet~~ (bot has been moved) an unRAID server.
 The container used by the bot is based on another container built to expedite container creation after updates to either the code base or dependencies.
 This base container is generated through the following Dockerfile script: